23 Nonparametric Tests

 23.3 Wilcoxon Rank-Sum Test (Mann-Whitney U Test)1 for Two Independent Samples

-Like Wilcoxon signed-rank test, instead of comparing two means, the Wilcoxon rank-sum test compares two medians (\(med\)).
-The figure below shows two non-normal distributions with different median values.
+Like Wilcoxon signed-rank test, instead of comparing two means, the Wilcoxon rank-sum test compares two medians (

 23.3.1 Idea of Wilcoxon Rank-Sum Test